Cheap Asian workers flock to Portugal's farms | DW | 08.06.2021

-Farm laborers from Asia arrive in droves in the European country known for its booming agricultural exports.
+Farm laborers from Asia flock to the European country known for its booming agricultural exports.
 The workers are often brought by gangs of traffickers and are forced to endure inhumane living conditions.

 Migrants like Ranjan Dahl from Nepal are happy to have found a job in Portugal, but conditions are tough